lyner96/lyner96.github.io/page/about.md

 November 2018 - present
 - I am doing Master of Science in IT by research  at [Multimedia University, Cyberjaya](https://www.mmu.edu.my/cyberjaya/) on November 2018 under supervision of [Dr Peter](https://www.linkedin.com/in/peterhocc).
-- A [journal paper](https://ieeexplore.ieee.org/document/9210093) is publised in IEEE Access (2020).
 - I am done with the writing.
 Now waiting to submit thesis for viva.

 November 2020 - April 2021